 Perfect Pairings: When Chianti’s Italian Flavors met Grover’s Fine Wines

-Chi
+- Chi

-• Sep 26
+- Sep 26

-• 2 min read
+- 3 min read

-A Wine & Dine Experience
+A Wine & Dine Experience: Perfect Pairings at Chianti

 Chianti, in collaboration with Grover Vineyards, created Perfect Pairings to celebrate the irresistible harmony of food and wine.
 For one exclusive evening at Chianti Ecoworld – The Bay, guests were welcomed to a table that promised not just a meal but a true Italian experience.